Areas: Clinical Psychology / Intradisciplinary Health

 Building: Tillett Hall 431 / 402, 404

 The unifying themes in my action-research, clinical work, and policy/advocacy are the development of positive, constructive life paths for children and youth and the organization of opportunities to allow this to happen in equitable ways.
 This has brought me into areas such as social-emotional learning (SEL), its more recent variation, social-emotional and character development (SECD), emotional intelligence, social competence promotion, character education, primary prevention, school-based, evidence-based intervention, and socialization of identity.
 It has also brought my work increasingly into the areas of implementation and sustainability of interventions, and cutting edge issues such as the link of SECD and academics and the distinguishing features of sustainable, versus well-implemented, empirically supported innovations.
-Finally, I have most recently begun to work in the area of promoting civic engagement among Rutgers University students via the creation of a The Collaborative, Rutgers’ Center for Community-Based Research and Service (engage.rutgers.edu) within Rutgers’ Office of Institutional Diversity and Inclusion.
+Finally, I also focus on the area of promoting civic engagement among Rutgers University students by serving as Co-Director of the The Collaborative Center for Community-Based Research and Service (engage.rutgers.edu) at Rutgers, along with Mary Curran of the GSE and Ron Quincy of the Bloustein School of Public Health.

 Current projects include:

-1. Helping New Brunswick Middle School become a School of Character
+1. Helping New Brunswick Schools become Schools of Character

 2. The Ambassadors Youth Empowerment and Leadership Program for at-risk middle school students

-4. Development of On-Line National Certification Programs for Direct Instruction and School-Focused Coordination of Social-Emotional and Character Development and School Culture and Climate Improvement interventions in Schools (with the College of St. Elizabeth)
+3. Development of On-Line Certification Programs for Direct Instruction and School-Focused Coordination of Social-Emotional and Character Development and School Culture and Climate Improvement interventions in Schools (with the College of St. Elizabeth) (sel.rutgers.edu, SELinSchools.org)

-8. Social Decision Making/Social Problem Solving Curriculum and Computer Lab in Highland Park, NJ
+6. Social Decision Making/Social Problem Solving Curriculum and Computer Lab

-11. Social-Emotional Learning and Academic Achievement/Closing Achievement Gaps Project via Research, Practice, and Policy
+9. Social-Emotional and Character Development and Academic Achievement/Closing Achievement Gaps Project via Research, Practice, and Policy

 Both graduate and undergraduate students play a significant role in these and related projects and they are conceptualized as action-research projects, which means there are significant field components as well.
 We welcome students with interests in the field/practice or research components, or both.